kRamekar/Population-Data-Analysis/README.md

 ## Limitations

 - Forecasting accuracy depends on historical data quality and length
-- Regional categorizations are simplified approximations
+- Regional categorisations are simplified approximations
 - Long-term projections should be interpreted cautiously
 - Model performance varies by country and data availability